-Both the teacher and their line manager are responsible for considering and reviewing evidence for the assessment, in accordance with the school's appraisal policy.
-The school should manage the appraisal process so that there are no surprises at the end of the year - throughout the appraisal cycle both the teacher and line manager should understand what objectives are in place, the evidence that will be used and the criteria to assess performance, and progress towards meeting these.
+The relevant body should manage the appraisal and pay determination process so that there are no surprises at the end of the appraisal cycle - throughout the appraisal cycle both the teacher and appraiser should understand what objectives are in place, the evidence that will be used to assess performance against objectives and the criteria for a successful performance review.
+Normally, objective setting should be part of an agreed process between the appraiser and the appraisee.
+Where interim performance management reviews take place, the teacher should be made aware of progress towards meeting their objectives, based on the evidence agreed at the outset of the appraisal cycle.